The Air I Breathe: Critical response

 Reviews for the film were overwhelmingly negative.
 Review aggregator website Rotten Tomatoes gave it an approval rating of 10% based on 40 reviews, with an average rating of 3.83/10.
 The site's consensus reads "The Air I Breathe is a jumbled indie production that accomplishes little save for the squandering of a talented cast".
 On Metacritic, the film has a score of 37 out of 100, based on 9 critics, indicating "generally unfavorable reviews".
 Most critics agreed that while the cast gave good performances, the film itself is overly pretentious to the point of comedy.

 Entertainment Weekly critic Lisa Schwarzbaum gave the film a "D−" and called it an "unintentional parody".
-Similarly, the New York Posts Kyle Smith noted that the film gets "increasingly ridiculous" and nicknamed the director "Pretension" in keeping with the names the four main characters are given in the credits.
 Claudia Puig of USA Today conceded that each of the film's segments "has its moments" but that on the whole it lacked "an overarching vision".
-In the New York Daily News, however, Jack Mathews thought the film had a "convoluted screenplay" that went "0-4" on its segments, despite the "fine" performances from the cast.
+In the New York Daily News, Jack Mathews thought the film had a "convoluted screenplay" that went "0-4" on its segments, despite the "fine" performances from the cast.
 Carina Chocano agreed that the cast was of a "high-caliber" and "disport[ed] themselves admirably" in the Los Angeles Times, with special mention to Andy Garcia and Forest Whitaker, but ultimately felt that "the whole thing looks like a pirated knockoff" with "all the aesthetic innovation of a disposable razor commercial", showcasing "meaningless allegory, violence and pretension" that gets "more ludicrous by the minute" and is "good for an occasional laugh".
+Annabelle Robertson from Crosswalk also praised the cast, particularly for Forest Whitaker and Sarah Michelle Gellar, but criticized it as an "off-kilter copycat of Crash with lesser production values".
+Writing for Variety, Ronnie Scheib also agreed that the cast was "stellar" but deemed the film to be "morosely pretentious" and questioned who it was for as it "strains both credulity and patience".